Politics of Vermont: Federal elections

-Currently, Democrats hold supermajorities in both chambers of the Vermont General Assembly, and have controlled both chambers since 2005.
-The current governor is a moderate Republican Phil Scott, who was re-elected in 2022 with 70% of the vote, despite the state's strong Democratic lean.

-World War II

-On September 16, 1941, prior to the United States of America joining World War II, the state declared that the nation was in an armed conflict, enabling servicemen to receive state wartime bonuses.
-This resulted in national headlines that Vermont had declared war on Germany.

 Court rulings

 By a court decision from 1903, State vs Rosenthal, people have the right to carry firearms without a permit.

 The Vermont Attorney General attempts to uphold bills that have passed into law, which included the 2007 "Prescription Confidentiality Law."
 Attempting to uphold that state statute, which was struck down by the U.S. Supreme Court in Sorrell v.
 IMS Health, Inc., cost the state $4,003,000.

 In Randall v.
 Sorrell, the Supreme Court overturned the strictest campaign financing statute in the country.
 The state was obligated to pay the plaintiffs $1,395,000.

 In 2012, the federal district court struck down the state's law giving it a say on whether Vermont Yankee nuclear plant stays open or not.
 The state appealed.
 In August 2013 Entergy announced the decommissioning of the plant in the fourth quarter of 2014.
 It cited economic factors, notably the low cost of electricity caused by cheap natural gas.